Anatomically

 their ancestors.

-first appeared in Africa approximately 300,000 years ago and began to spread
+appeared in Africa approximately 300,000 years ago and began to spread across

-across the continent and eventually to other parts of the world.
-They were the
+the continent and eventually to other parts of the world.
+They were the first

-first hominids to exhibit behaviors that are typically associated with modern
+hominids to exhibit behaviors that are typically associated with modern humans,

-of the key features that distinguish AMH from earlier hominids is their larger
+features that distinguish AMH from earlier hominids is their larger brain size,

-brain size, which enabled them to develop complex cognitive abilities and
+which enabled them to develop complex cognitive abilities and problem-solving

-problem-solving skills.
-They were able to create tools and weapons using a
+skills.
+They were able to create tools and weapons using a variety of

 hominids.
 This allowed them to migrate to new environments and adapt to